MetaBotAI/wiki.Simba/Language/Pascal/Set/readme.md

 >Sets of non-contiguous values can be particularly useful, in terms of both performance and readability:
 >
 >`if i in [0..3, 7, 9, 12..15] then ...`
+>
+>For these examples, which involve sets over small domains, the improved performance is usually achieved by the compiler representing set variables as bit vectors.
+The set operators can then be implemented efficiently as bitwise machine code operations.